 1tbsptamari

-2tbspsweet chilli sauce
+2tbspsweet chili sauce

 32sheets of rice paper